 Local Castings

 You may be surprised at how keeping an eye out for local castings can make a big difference to your career.
+These independent actor opportunities can be a goldmine for those looking to gain experience and build their network.

-When you live in bigger cities such as London and Manchester, you are more likely to hear about local casting opportunities.
 However, even if you live somewhere with a smaller arts scene, you may be surprised at how many opportunities there still are.

 Often there are local theatre companies or films being produced in your area that you may be surprised to hear about.